 If you are interested in the theme of Race or simply wish to be informed on progress, please email firstname.lastname@example.org.

-The University has launched an Equality and Diversity e-training facility for all staff.
-The e-training is an easy way to ensure your knowledge on Equality and Diversity matters is up-to-date.
+The University has compulsory Equality and Diversity eLearning courses for all new and existing staff.
+The eLearning is an easy way to ensure your knowledge on Equality and Diversity matters is up-to-date.
 This will help to ensure that the University creates a learning and working environment which is accessible and inclusive.

-Each module will take approximately 60-90 minutes to complete.
+Each course will take approximately 60 minutes to complete.
 They can be started, saved and returned to at your convenience.
-The modules work best on a PC.
-For the 'Diversity in the Workplace' module we recommend using Internet Explorer as your web browser, and enabling flash.
+The courses will work well on desktop, tablet or mobile.

 If you are having any difficulties with registering or accessing the training modules, please contact Human Resources - email: email@example.com

 Launched in November 2013, the Leadership Foundation's women-only development programme was created to help combat the underrepresentation of women in senior leadership positions, as evidenced in their research.